1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 father, I adore you

 The melody of Father, I Adore You sounds simple by itself.
-Next, I'll add harmony to illustrate how chords complement melody.
-I selected a four-chord progression that fits the melody: G C D7 G:
+Next, I'll add harmony to illustrate how chords complement and support the melody.

 2. Four-Chord Progression | G C D7 G